 Human beings have the tendency to make assumptions about others, judging their actions on whether they’re right or wrong, and it’s precisely in our inability to distinguish the hero of the story from its villain that Little Fires Everywhere‘s strength resides.
 In an intricate play within a play (or, in cinematic terms, mise-en-abîme), as the two leading ladies constantly and ruthlessly judge one another, so do we.
 Used to pointing fingers and accustomed to recognising good from evil in films just as in real life, the audience plays an active role in establishing right from wrong.
 As more secrets are revealed and our moral beliefs are put into question, our sympathies constantly shift between a character and the other, until we come to realise that there are no heroes and villains in Little Fires Everywhere, but only lonely, vulnerable survivors dealing with the consequences of the choices they made in their youth.

 Little Fires Everywhere is a well-crafted drama with believable, multi-layered characters, that tackles issues of motherhood, identity and human nature with intelligence and courage.
 As secrets are revealed and mysteries are solved, not only does the show present us with important lessons on life, growth and individuality, but it invites us to be kind to one another by showing us that everyone of us is the result of an endless cycle of neglect, disappointment, fear, dissatisfaction and guilt.
 Though the show sometimes attempts to approach too many issues – resulting in one too many scenes involving hair-buring, gender-shaming, labelling, meaningless sex and revelations about past affairs, Little Fires Everywhere is still an impressive, meaningful investigation into what it means to be a mother, an individual and a human being.

-Little Fires Everywhere is now available on Hulu: click here to watch it.
+Little Fires Everywhere is now available to watch on digital and on demand.